Dick Norton, EA, FATP - Frequently Asked Questions

 Regardless of the type of levy. you must act quickly!
 We strongly suggest that you secure the services of a tax professional to represent you before the IRS.
 The levy will released either by working with the IRS or State tax agency directly, or by paying the full amount of the tax debt.

-Liens are different that from levies.
+A federal or state tax lien is different from a levy.
+A levy (a form of garnishment) takes your property from you now such as money in a bank account, or salary.
 A lien is a legal instrument that is used as security for the tax debt.
 On the other hand, a levy is a legal action of taking your property to satisfy the tax debt.
+A federal tax lien will give the IRS the ability to seize real property (like your home or rental property).

-Liens establish the priority of the IRS and State against other creditors and attach to all your assets as payment for your tax debt.
+Liens establish the priority of the IRS and State against other creditors and attaches to all your assets as a means to secure payment of your tax debt.

 A Notice of Federal Tax Lien may be filed after